AlastairPickering/trait_environment_misalignment/README.md

 This repository explores how functional composition affects trait-environment misalignment under climate change and identifies communities where projected climate conditions create the strongest mismatch between current and future community-level functional composition.
 The main model is implemented in the `trait-environment misalignment.ipynb` notebook.

 Due to the large size of the data (~31 GB), the data/ folder and its subfolders are not included in the repo clone.
-They’re zipped, split, and attached to a GitHub Release (e.g. data-v1).
+They’re zipped, split, and attached to a GitHub Release (data-v1).
 To use the project, download the data assets from the Release and extract them into the repository root so that a data/ folder sits alongside code/ and output/.
 For split archives, download all .z01, .z02, … parts and the corresponding .zip index, then unzip the index file; your unzip tool will read the parts automatically.
 Ensure you have ~35–40 GB free for download and extraction.

 ---